Jenny Dolfen

-Jenny Dolfen (born 1975) is a German illustrator and teacher.
+Jenny Dolfen (born 1975) is a German illustrator and teacher, known especially for her illustrations of J. R. R. Tolkien's Middle-earth.

+Life

-She was born in Bremerhaven, and in 2001, she received a degree in English and Latin at the University of Cologne.
+Jenny Dolfen was born in Bremerhaven, and in 2001, she received a degree in English and Latin at the University of Cologne.
 Dolfen lives near Aachen with her husband and her two children.

 Dolfen has done artwork for several role-playing games, including Fuller Flippers' Quest Cards, Action Studios' Realms of Wonder, Final Sword Productions' The World of Erien and the German Das Schwarze Auge.

-She is known for her fan art based on the works of J. R. R. Tolkien, chiefly The Silmarillion.
-Dolfen won the inaugural Tolkien Society award in the category "best artwork" in 2014, for her watercolour painting "Eärendil the Mariner".
+She is known for her artwork based on the Middle-earth works of J. R. R. Tolkien, chiefly The Silmarillion.
+Dolfen won the inaugural Tolkien Society Award in the category "best artwork" in 2014, for her watercolour painting "Eärendil the Mariner".
+Since then she has won awards in 2018 for "The Hunt", a depiction of Finrod Felagund going on a hunt with the Fëanoreans Maedhros and Maglor in Eastern Beleriand; and in 2020 the T-shirt design "The Professor", celebrating 50 years of The Tolkien Society, with Middle-earth characters and places within the outline of a pipe-smoking J. R. R. Tolkien.